LandryCarroll-BR/bevee/packages/core/README.md

-# 📦 bevies
+# 📦 bevee

-**bevies** is a lightweight, schema-first content layer inspired by Astro's Content Collections — but built to work with any frontend framework (like Next.js).
+**bevee** is a lightweight, schema-first content layer inspired by Astro's Content Collections — but built to work with any frontend framework (like Next.js).
 It provides type-safe collection definitions, flexible data loaders, and runtime validation using Zod.

 ## ✨ Features